Compliance Schedules and BWOFs

 All buildings that have a cable car, including single residential buildings, must also have a compliance schedule.

-How do I apply for a Compliance Schedules?
+How do I apply for a Compliance Schedule?

-As well as completing the application forms, a form for each Specified System needs to be completed.
+As well as completing these application forms, a form for each Specified System needs to be completed.

 Issuing a Compliance Schedule